alexandertoepfer/razorengine-ShadowOM/README.md

 ```c
 Engine.Razor.Compile(template, "templateKey", ShadowOM);
 ```
-This heavily relies on the type structure obviously.
+This heavily relies on the type structure obviously, a method to retrieve the root is necessary.